nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 ## 6. Application Market

-After the user account has been activated by the NMaaS administrator (in the case when the user submitted the registration form), they are able to log in and are granted a basic access to the main NMaaS applications view.
+After the user account has been activated by the nmaas administrator (in the case when the user submitted the registration form), they are able to log in and are granted a basic access to the main nmaas applications view.
 Same access rights are granted to users that log in through eduGAIN for the first time.

 ![Application market](./img/user-guide-s04.png)

-On the `Applications` tab all of the applications supported by NMaaS are enlisted.
+On the `Applications` tab all of the applications supported by nmaas are enlisted.
 Applications can be filtered by tags and sorted by few criteria.
 User can also search them by name.

 Single application tile consists of the logo, name, brief description and current rating of the application.
 Clicking on a tile redirects the user to the application’s details page.